Asyraf-Khairul/ADC-DSP-Basic-Tests/README.md

 Two steady TG320 sinewaves do not normally create a sustained audible tone: a constant I/Q magnitude has no AM envelope to demodulate.
 Phase drift between the two generators can cause slow variations, which is expected.

-## 3 MHz and full AM/audio test

-Do not connect a 3 MHz generator directly to GP26 or GP27.
-Each ADC channel runs at 250 ksample/s, so a direct 3 MHz signal aliases and does not provide a valid baseband test.

-Use 3 MHz only at the RF input of a suitable analogue PicoRX front-end or an external mixer that converts RF into safe, low-frequency, DC-biased I/Q signals for GP27 and GP26.

-The TG320 is a single-channel generator with DC offset, but it does not have the TG330's internal AM function or a shared I/Q reference.
-A full end-to-end speaker test needs a coherent amplitude-modulated I/Q source, such as:

-* The PicoRX analogue I/Q front-end plus an AM-modulated RF source.
-* A phase-locked dual-channel generator with AM capability.
-* An external I/Q modulator or 90-degree phase-shift network.

-For a successful full test, the magnitude bar rises and falls with the AM envelope, `AUD` changes at the modulation frequency, GP16 PWM duty changes, and the filtered amplified speaker output reproduces the modulation tone.